SoftwareQuTech/qoala-mlir/docs/functionize.md

   method is not capable or recognizing the `%0` is the same argument used in the three functionized operations, hence it creates a function that passes that value 3 times (once per usage in the operations closure).
-* By checking the created function body, we see all the arguments of the function (despite there must be duplicates), but all the operations _only_ use teh first 3.
+* By checking the created function body, we see all the arguments of the function (despite there must be duplicates), but all the operations _only_ use the first 3.
 This could hint that the matching of the arguments and their values is not correctly implemented.

 These issues will be addressed as soon as possible.